 And so forth.
-Notice that the answer to these dramatic questions is always “yes” or “no.” Every time one of these smaller dramatic questions is answered, the pendulum of the major dramatic question swings a little bit closer to a resolution.
+Notice that the answer to these intriguing questions is always “yes” or “no.” Every time one of these smaller questions is answered, the pendulum of the central dramatic question swings a little bit closer to a resolution.

-Let’s recap: you should always have one major dramatic question around which your story revolves, but you can have endless smaller dramatic questions that are each connected, in some way, to your major dramatic question.
+Let’s recap: writers should always have one major dramatic question around which your story revolves, but you can have endless smaller questions that are each connected, in some way, to your core central question.

-Now that you know why dramatic questions are so essential to your story, let’s look at a few examples from classic stories to show you what a dramatic question looks like in practice.
+Now that you know why these questions are so essential, let’s look at a few examples from classic stories to show you what a dramatic question looks like in practice.

 1. Romeo and Juliet, by Shakespeare

-The answer to that dramatic question is, “Well… not really.”
+The answer is, “Well… not really.”
 The young lovers (spoiler alert) do not live happily ever after, though their tragic deaths do finally mend the rift between their warring families.
-Romeo and Juliet uses its dramatic question to teach us what happens when you throw caution to the wind and allow love to consume you.
+Romeo and Juliet uses this central thread to teach us what happens when you throw caution to the wind and allow love to consume you.

-Although Shakespeare’s most famous romantic tragedy is a complex story with several richly drawn characters, everything that happens to them in some way contributes to answering this question.
-The reader knows the story has come to a close because they finally have a definitive, irreversible answer to the dramatic question.
+Although Shakespeare’s most famous play is a complex romantic tragedy with several richly drawn characters, everything that happens to them in some way contributes to answering this question.
+The readers know the tale has come to a close because they finally have a definitive, irreversible answer.

 2. Beauty and the Beast, by De Villeneuve

-A classic French fairy tale that may have been inspired by the older legend of Tam Lin, and which has now taken hold of popular imagination through Disney’s beloved reimagining.
-In a reversal of standard fairy tale fare, the hero of the story is under a curse and needs a woman to rescue him with the purity of her love.
+A classic French fairy tale which has now taken hold of popular imagination through Disney’s beloved reimagining.
+In a reversal of standard fairy tale fare, the hero is under a curse and needs a woman to rescue him with the purity of her love.

 The dramatic question of Beauty and the Beast is, “Will Belle reach the Beast’s humanity before he and his kingdom are cursed forever?”
-Once again, all roads point to answering this question by the end of the story.
-The hero and the heroine take steps forward, they experience setbacks, and the reader knows that by the time the story is over they will have answered this dramatic question once and for all.
+Once again, all roads point to answering this question by the end.
+The hero and the heroine take steps forward, they experience setbacks, and the readers know that by the time the story is over they will have answered this underlying question once and for all.

 3. To Kill a Mockingbird, by Harper Lee

 Harper Lee’s progressive yet ultimately tragic masterpiece examines social responsibility in the face of a broken justice system.
-When a black man is falsely accused of sexual assault, the hero of the story, Atticus Finch, takes on the daunting task of trying to clear the man’s name.
+When a Black man is falsely accused of sexual assault, the protagonist of the story, Atticus Finch, takes on the daunting task of trying to clear the man’s name.

 Here, the dramatic question is, “Will Atticus Finch find a way to prove Tom Robinson’s innocence?”
-The reader knows that the story can only come to a satisfying conclusion once they know the answer.
+The readers understand that the story can only come to a satisfying conclusion once they know the answer.
 Atticus will either secure Tom’s freedom, or Tom will go to prison.
 There is no third option.
 Waiting to find out is what holds the reader’s attention until the very end.

 How to find the dramatic question of your story

-As you can see, the dramatic question of a story is essential in guiding the events of your plot, communicating powerful themes, and holding your reader in suspense.
-Now for the most important question of all: how do you find the right dramatic question for your story?
+As you can see, isolating the central question is essential in guiding the events of your novel, communicating powerful themes, and holding your reader in suspense.
+Now for the most important question of all: how do you find the right one for your story?

 Questions to ask to find your major dramatic question

-To find your story’s dramatic question, you need to isolate the driving force of your story.
+To find your own major question, you need to isolate the driving force of your narrative.
 To do this, consider:

 Who is my protagonist?